makersacademy/airport_challenge/README.md

 Synopsis
 ========
 This is our first weekend challenge set at Makers.
 Our task was to produce software from a client request to control the flow of planes at an airport.
+All code was written with test first and all are passing

 Example of how to run code
 ==========================